cs1302uga/cs1302-ce10/README.md

   3. If prompted, authorize your account with Diagrams.net.
   4. Once open in Diagrams.net, click the "File" menu, then select "Make a Copy" (exact text may vary slightly); authorize, if asked, so that you can save changes.
+  5. You should now be able to edit the diagram.

 <hr/>